TMRubab/TMRubab.github.io/index.md

 tmrubab@connect.ust.hk

 ## About Me
 Hi, my name is Tamzid Morshed Rubab.
-I am passionate about theoretical computer science, particularly in graph theory, combinatorial optimization, parameterized algorithms, logic, and type theory.
+I am broadly passionate about theoretical computer science.
+But if I have to name a few topics of interest, they would be graph theory, combinatorial optimization, parameterized algorithms, Boolean functions, randomness in computation, logic, and type theory.
+I am a PhD candidate for the Fall 2025 term.
+I am happy to work on any of the above areas and open to exploring new topics within theoretical computer science and even mathematics.

-I obtained BSc. in Data Science and Technology at the Hong Kong University of Science and Technology (2019-23).
+I obtained a BSc in Data Science and Technology at the Hong Kong University of Science and Technology (2019-23).

 Checkout my [Research](research.md) projects or planned [Publication](publication.md) list.